 Digestive enzymes are an essential component of your dog’s digestive system.
 Without these, they will not be able to absorb their food.
 So to compensate, the dogs will poop out the undigested nutrients.

-Their anatomy allows them to create these essential enzymes internally, which they pass off when pooping.
+Their anatomy allows them to create these essential enzymes internally, .
 Since they crave these nutrients, the dogs will simply plunge after their poop, since they believe it’s full of nutrients.
 Try buying digestive enzymes for your dog and observe their behavior afterward.

 3. Exocrine Pancreatic Insufficiency